ArtPoon/slides/markdown/mimm4750g-intro.md

 # Expectations about AI

 * Assessment will place greater weight on methods and results than introduction.
-* Analyses must be run on the course server (mbilabs-02.schulich.uwo.ca).
+* Analyses must be run on the course server.
 * Your data and workflow on the server should be organized and documented.
 * Your reports must contain at least one figure.